radareorg/radare2-book/basic_commands/seeking.md

 ## Seeking

-Current seek position is changed with `s` command.
+The current seek position is changed with `s` command.
 It accepts a math expression as argument.
 The expression can be composed of shift operations, basic math operations, or memory access operations.

     [0x00000000]> s?